 It was around 22:45 that the maritime units of the Tunisian Army and the National Guard responded to the call for distress, five miles from the Kerkennah coast.”

-In Italy, Italian Interior Minister Matteo Salvini has argued that these migrants constitute an invasion.
+In Italy, Interior Minister Matteo Salvini has argued that these migrants constitute an invasion.

-On Hungarian national television the leader of the League party said:
+Speaking on Hungarian national television, the leader of the League party said:

-He did not stop there, during the talk, Salvini accused left-wing governments of “transforming the Mediterranean into an open-air cemetery.”
+Salvini did not stop there; during the talk, he accused left-wing governments of “transforming the Mediterranean into an open-air cemetery.”